 - Pet dander

-- VOCs (volatile organic compounds, harmful chemicals that are emitted from a variety of household products)
+- VOCs (volatile organic compounds, gasses or chemicals that are emitted from a variety of household products)

 - Odors from food, pets, and family members

-Doctor's often recommend that people with allergies and asthma should control the source of known allergens.
-They recommend removing things like carpet, curtains and excess pillows that can hold allergens and make it easier for them to be released back into the air when disturbed.
-We spend 90% of our time indoors, so minimizing the presence of indoor pollutants is a great step to take and can allow you to breathe with confidence.
+It is often recommended that you control the source of known allergens by removing things like carpet, curtains and excess pillows that can hold allergens and make it easier for them to be released back into the air when disturbed.
+We spend 90% of our time indoors, so minimizing the presence of indoor microscopic airborne allergens and particles is a great step to take and can allow you to breathe with confidence.

 How to improve your indoor air quality

 You can take control of your air: one of the easiest ways to improve the air in your home is to use an air purifier.
-With an air purifier, you can reduce the allergens and pollutants in your air, while cleaner, filtered and fresher smelling air is then circulated back into the room.
+With an air purifier, you can reduce the microscopic airborne allergens and particles in your air, while cleaner, filtered and fresher smelling air is then circulated back into the room.

 Why (and how) air purification works:

-- Air pollutants can be carried in from or generated by things inside your home.
+- Air particles can be carried in from or generated by things inside your home.

-- Villains like pollen, pet dander, mold and VOCs may be small, but they negatively impact your air.
+- Microscopic airborne particles like pollen, pet dander and VOCs may be small, but they negatively impact your air.
 They are difficult to capture without an air purifier.